Researchers and families talk about ways to make sure they have reliable information to understand clinical studies.

-There are lots of resources out there to help you get the facts you need to make a good decision; the Internet, families with similar concerns, medical experts, support groups, patient advocates, friends and family members as well as others.
+There are lots of resources out there to help you get the facts you need to make a good decision; valuable sources of information include the Internet, families with similar concerns, medical experts, support groups, patient advocates, friends, and family members.

 The Internet is a powerful tool, but use it wisely.
 You want to be sure the information you're getting is trustworthy and true.

 There are people out there who can help too.
 You can ask your own physician or a friend of the family who may have more knowledge about the condition.

 You can even ask the study team to put you in touch with other families who have faced the same decision.
 Connecting with families who have dealt with the same disease or who have been in a study can often help you.